ember-a11y/ember-a11y-testing/README.md

 ARIA properties for that role. _Upcoming: will check to ensure all ARIA properties applied are valid for that role._

+### `checkIds`
+Checks all elements to ensure they don't have multiple IDs and that their ID is unique.

 ## Todo List

 Below is the current list of proposed tests that will be built.
 Please feel free